Impenetrable Barriers in the Phase Space of a Particle Moving Around a Kerr Rotating Black Hole: NHIM and its Stable and Unstable Manifolds for the Schwarzschild Black Hole,

-Analogously, we construct the stable and unstable manifolds of the NHIM $\mathcal{M}_E$.
-Again, considering the spherical spacial symmetry of the system and taking the union of all the stable or unstable manifolds of $W^{s/u}(\gamma_L)$ we obtain the invariant manifolds of the NHIM $\mathcal{M}_E$,
+Analogously, we construct the stable and unstable manifolds of the NHIM $M_{E,a=0}$.
+Again, considering the spherical spacial symmetry of the system and taking the union of all the stable or unstable manifolds of $W^{s/u}(\gamma_L)$, we obtain the invariant manifolds of the NHIM $M_{E,a=0}$ given by

-By construction, the topology of $W^{s/u}(\mathcal{M}_E)$ is a 4-dimensional spherical cylinder $S^3 \times \mathbb{R}$.
+The topology of $W^{s/u}(M_{E,a=0})$ is a 4-dimensional spherical cylinder $S^3 \times {\rm I\!R}$ by construction.
 This spherical cylinder divides the 5-dimensional constant energy manifold in the reduced phase space that considers only the spatial degrees of freedom.
-Also, if we consider the degree of freedom corresponding to time $t$ in the construction of the invariant stable and unstable manifolds of the NHIM, the result is a 5-dimensional invariant manifold given by $ W^{s/u}(\mathcal{M}_E) \times \mathbb{R} $.
+Also, if we consider the degree of freedom corresponding to $t$ in the construction of the invariant stable and unstable manifolds of the NHIM, the result is a 5-dimensional invariant manifold given by $ W^{s/u}(M_{E,a=0}) \bigtimes {\rm I\!R} $.

-In order to visualize the invariant manifolds in multidimensional phase space, we calculate the scalar field of arclengths of the trajectories.
-The arclength of the trajectories is generated by their different behaviour give us information on the invariant manifolds that intersect the set of initial conditions where we calculate the scalar field.
-This scalar field is a type of Lagrangian descriptor scalar field.
+In order to visualize the invariant manifolds in multidimensional phase space, we calculate the scalar field of the arclength of the trajectories.
+The different behaviours of the trajectories generate differences in the scalar field of arclength giving us information on the invariant manifolds that intersect the set of initial conditions where we calculate the scalar field.
+This scalar field is a type of Lagrangian descriptor.
 Some recent examples where the Lagrangian descriptors have been used to analyze the phase space of multidimensional systems are in \cite{wiggins5,gonzalez3,gonzalez2,gonzalez4}.
-The basic definition of the Lagrangian descriptor based on arclength is in Appendix A and more illustrative examples are in the reference therein.
+The basic definition of the Lagrangian descriptor based on arclength and details about the numerical calculations for this work are in Appendix A, also more illustrative examples where this technique has been used to study the phase space of different chaotic systems are in the reference therein.

+Let us consider some relevant values of $L$ where the phase space changes qualitatively.
+In this case, the changes in the phase space are related to changes in the geometry of the radial effective potential energy $V_{eff}(r;L)$.
+In Fig. \ref{fig:veff}, we can see two important changes in the geometry of the radial effective potential energy $V_{eff}(r;L)$ as the value of $L$ is increased.